 “I know to you this may not make any sense, especially because of how young you are.
 All of this may seem like a lot to take in.”
 He paused for a second, staring back at me with vulnerable eyes, then he continued.
 “I don’t mean to bring you into more confusion than you’re currently in, and I don’t expect you to fully understand.
 But I speak the truth.
 I tried to stay away from you.
 Oh, believe me, I’ve tried…but sometimes I can’t stand the distance.
 I can’t stand the fact that you don’t know I exist.
 That you forget me every time.”

 “Every time?
-Then, have we met before, in other lifetimes?”
+Then, have we’ve met before, in other lifetimes?”
 I looked at him as if I didn’t know the answer, yet deep down something was telling me that I did.

-“Yes.
-Twenty times to be exact.”
+“Yes, twenty-four times to be exact.
+Every one of those times was caused by my own selfish nature.
+It wasn’t enough to just watch you.”
 Looking bothered, he glided his hand through his hair and stared off into the distance once more.
-When he turned back to face me, his countenance had transformed into one of guilt.
+When he turned back to face me, his countenance seemed to transform into one of guilt.

 He observed me with such a loving look.
-In a way that I’ve never known existed between a man and a woman.
 I didn’t feel like thirteen in that moment strangely enough.
 I felt much older.
 There was a real connection between us, and it scared me because I discovered that there were forces in the universe far beyond my control; forces that are too much to understand in one lifetime, yet alone hundreds.
-And I didn’t know if it was because of the truth of his very presence, the sincerity in his eyes, the place we were at, or the fact we had met several times before, but I couldn’t help feel overcome by the emotions that began to release themselves from my eyes.
+And I didn’t know if it was because of his very presence, the sincerity in his eyes, the place we were at, or the fact we had met several times before, but I couldn’t help feel overcome by the emotions that began to release themselves from my eyes.

-“Have I said too much?” he asked concerned as a few tears trickled down my cheeks.
+“Have I said too much?” he asked.
+He seemed concerned as a few tears trickled down my cheeks.

 I didn’t answer immediately, waiting to catch my train of thought.

 “It all seems so unreal, so unbelievable.”